ZenithFTC/PowerPlayTutorial/zenfinder/documentation.md

 ###### Why should offsets be managed with odometry?
 If offsets are managed exclusively by odometry, it's significantly less likely you'll encounter a hard-to-find bug.
-Because Pathfinder is designed to be a suite of movement-related tools, you can handle all of your odometry offsetting needs with built-in Pathfinder utilities.
+Because Zenfinder is designed to be a suite of movement-related tools, you can handle all of your odometry offsetting needs with built-in Zenfinder utilities.

 ###### Modify the robot's position
 Refer to the following methods to modify the robot's position.
 It's suggested